 - This opens the list of WiFi networks available in your area.

-- Right click on the wireless network that you are connected, and click forget option,
+- Right-click on the wireless network that you are connected to and click the forget option,

-- Restart your PC and reconnect to your Wifi network again using the security key.
+- Restart your PC, including network devices (Router, modem) and reconnect to your Wi-Fi network again using the security key.

 Run Network Troubleshooter